curl/curl/docs/libcurl/libcurl-env-dbg.md

 OpenLDAP tracing is enabled if this variable exists and its value is 1 or greater.
 There is a number of debug levels, refer to *openldap.c* comments.

+## CURL_WS_CHUNK_SIZE

+Used to influence the buffer chunk size used for WebSocket encoding and decoding.